pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/creating-new-project.md

   Replace {My Team Name} with your team name - for example `My Agency`.
 This can also be omitted.

 **Note:** This will result in a Github repository being created for this new codebase, a site being created on Pantheon and a CircleCI project being created for automated deployments.

+### Additional Options

+_Installing with Umami demo data_

+The installation command above will create a backend with limited example content.
+To instead create a site with Drupal's Umami demo data set, change the profile flag to:

+`--profile="pantheon_decoupled_umami_demo"`

+In your `terminus build:project:create` command.

+_Using other git hosts or CI services_

+Terminus build tools supports a number of other combinations of git hosts and CI services.

+For example, to use GitHub actions as your CI service, you could add the following additional flag to your `terminus build:project:create` command:

+`--ci=githubactions`

+For more information, consult the [available services section of the build tools documentation](https://github.com/pantheon-systems/terminus-build-tools-plugin#available-services)